-Hajj is an Arabic word which means “intend to journey”.
-We Muslims are well aware of Hajj as the fifth pillar of Islam, making it compulsory by faith on all eligible Muslims.
-The hajj is a pilgrimage to Mecca to be performed at least once in a lifetime.
-The hajj is performed during the last month of the Islamic calendar (Dhu al Hijja) from 8th to 12th Dhu al Hijjah.
+Hajj is an Arabic word that means “intend to journey”.
+We Muslims are well aware of Hajj as the fifth pillar of Islam, making it compulsory by faith for all eligible Muslims.
+The Hajj is a pilgrimage to Mecca to be performed at least once in a lifetime.
+The Hajj is performed during the last month of the Islamic calendar (Dhu al Hijja) from the 8th to the 12th Dhu al Hijjah.

 [Quran 22:27] “And proclaim that the people shall observe Hajj pilgrimage.
 They will come to you walking or riding on various exhausted (means of transportation).
 They will come from the farthest locations.”

 The Umrah differs from Hajj in the regards that it is not compulsory by faith.
 The Umrah, on the other hand, is performed at any other time during the year and comprises similar rituals.

 As Muslims, we are aware that performing the Hajj is compulsory but often Muslims are completely unaware of the origin of the Hajj and the rituals of Hajj.
 This, in particular, becomes a problem when they are blessed with the opportunity to perform the Hajj or Umrah.